-Today, Krzysztof has many methods in place to protect against nutrient run off.
+Today, Krzysztof has many methods in place to protect against nutrient runoff.
 In addition to the careful and well timed application of mineral and natural fertilizers, a variety of crops are kept in rotation on the fields, including stubble crops, catch crops and fabaceae plants.
-The farm additionally has nine midfield wetlands and various buffer zones.
+Additionally, the farm has nine midfield wetlands and various buffer zones.
 Last year, Krzysztof and his family planted 1,080 trees along the river and between the fields – which, besides helping prevent runoff, also creates habitats for wild animals.

 Krzysztof can see the positive results of his practices reflected in the land, wildlife, and economy of the farm.
 Every year, the water and feed are tested for nitrates and pesticides – and the results are consistently negative.